MCQ on Chromatography with Answers Pdf

 26. The basis of the technique of chromatography for separating components of a mixture is?

-(a) the differing movement of particles of different mass in an electrical field
+(a) the differing movement of particles of different masses in an electrical field

-(b) the interaction of the components with a stationary and a mobile phases
+(b) the interaction of the components with stationary and mobile phases

 (c) the absorption of infrared radiation by the components.